Flash Sale on Select Used Skis - Click Here To Shop - Ends Mon, Dec 8th

 By: Mason F

 This is the first Black Crows ski I ever skied.
 It was a less-than-ideal snow day.
 I was at Eldora, of all places.
 I know, I know.
 I wanted to avoid the crowds.
 I was skiing with my buddy Chris, the man with whom I've feared for my life more times than I can count, but he's brought me along on some absolutely insane ski runs.
 Nothing was special about that day at Eldora except for the skis I rode.
 The pop.
 The energy.
 The stability, somehow.
-I skied like a madman that day on terrible conditions, and unlike the French I never backed down from a challenge that day.
-The French may not be that great at wars, but wow are they good at making skis.
+I skied like a madman that day on terrible conditions, and was still able to keep everything together.

 Powder7 Staff Pick Blake